Kraken vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Kraken Advanced Stats

-- Seattle owns a 7-3-0 record versus the spread while going 4-4-2 overall in its past 10 games.
+- Seattle has gone over the total in six of its last 10 games.

-- Six of Seattle's last 10 outings have gone over the total.

-- The Kraken total over the last 10 games is 0.3 goals fewer than the 6.5 total listed for this matchup.
+- The Kraken and their opponents have combined to post an average of 6.3 goals in their past 10 contests, 0.2 less than the 6.5 over/under for this matchup.

-- Over their past 10 games, the Kraken and their opponents are scoring 1.7 more goals per game than their season-long game scoring average, 7.3 goals.
+- During the past 10 games, Kraken's games average 8.4 goals, 1.1 goals higher than their season-long per-game average.

 Watch the NHL on Max with the B/R Sports Add-On